As a World Traveler, I Know it’s Not About the Destination.

 A Traveled Woman Becomes a Worldly Woman

-A traveled woman has significant opportunities for personal growth.
+A traveled woman has significant opportunities for personal growth if she embraces the notion that the joy in traveling is not just about the destination.
 She learns new skills as she organizes for her Journey.
 Because she leaves no stone unturned she travels to her destination relaxed and eager; leaving a far more enriched woman.
 She is an explorer who desires self-growth so she knows the importance of packing her Journal to record her experiences.
 Her travels remain etched in her memory bank, enriching and broadening her visual and mental scope of destinations of different types.
 She experiences exciting challenges and new opportunities that engage all facets of her emotions.
 Her intellectual curiosity, her substance and verve give her value.
 She has attained the status of a worldly woman.